Obtaining a police report for a car accident in Florida generally entails the following:

 Does It Cost Money to Obtain an Accident Report?

 The FLHSMV charges $10 for each crash report that you obtain.
 Additional service fees may apply, especially if you receive a report by mail.

 When you consider that a crash report can be valuable evidence in a car accident claim or lawsuit, it is generally worth paying the price to obtain the report.

 To consult with an experienced car accidents lawyer today, call 855-780-9986

-- Tell where and when your accident occurred
+- Where and when your accident occurred

-- List witnesses to the accident
+- A list of witnesses to the accident

-- Provide other important details about your accident
+- Other important details about your accident

 What Other Evidence Can Be Useful to Your Case?

-- Witness accounts of your accident
+- Eyewitness accounts of your accident

 - Your own account of the accident